First Year Housing FAQ

 Can I occupy my room over break periods?

-The Vanderbilt housing contract excludes Fall Break, Holiday Break, and Spring Break.
+The Vanderbilt housing contract excludes Fall Break, Thanksgiving Break, Winter Break, and Spring Break.
 However, Vanderbilt extends to students the privilege to stay over breaks provided that they register online at the Office of Housing and Residential Education website.
-Prior to each break, a link for Break Stay Registration will be provided in the “Important Information” section on the right side of the screen.
+Prior to each break, you may register to stay over the break on the Student Housing Portal.

 What is my mailing address?